 So, while you won’t be taking on major climbs with this bike, it’s an excellent entry-level budget option into road cycling.

-The Brand Ridden by Legendary Sean Kelly to Many Professional Wins
+A Brand Ridden by the Legendary Sean Kelly to Many Professional Wins

 Legendary Irish cyclist Sean Kelly raced Vitus bikes back in the 1980s.